yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/TECHNICAL_REPORT.md

 ## Conclusion

-The Alpha Lab IT Complaint Portal is a production-ready, feature-complete Django application with comprehensive complaint management capabilities.
+The AMC Complaint Portal is a production-ready, feature-complete Django application with comprehensive complaint management capabilities.
 The system successfully implements role-based access control, real-time updates, advanced analytics, and automated issue detection.
 With its modular architecture and robust security implementation, the system is ready for deployment in enterprise environments.

 **Overall System Health**: ✅ **EXCELLENT** (95/100)
 - Functionality: Complete